-Share Information Synchronously and Asynchronously
+3. Share Information and Communicate Synchronously and Asynchronously

-Synchronous communication is the exchange of information in real-time between two or more people, which is what happens in the workplace daily.
+- Synchronous communication is the exchange of information in real-time between two or more people, which is what happens in the workplace daily.

 Asynchronous communication helps reduce the number of costly interruptions that take place.
 By encouraging your teams to take advantage of both synchronous and asynchronous sharing of information, you make it possible for everyone to be proactive instead of reactive.

 When a conversation needs to happen immediately, you can use video conferencing, instant messaging, or meetings where the whole team is present to work on the problem.

 Have a straightforward and simple way to share all of your resources, as well as a written plan detailing where and how various knowledge should be documented.

 Google Drive is an online space where you can save, organize, and work on files as a team.
 All you need to access Google Team Drive is an Internet connection.
 You can even use it offline for those moments when you want or need to disconnect.
 Then, from anywhere in the world, your team can instantly upload, download, and edit dozens of file types to get work done.

 Dropbox is a cloud-based file repository.
 It helps bring everyone’s knowledge together in one focused place where you can access and share files, coordinate projects, and keep everything organized.
 The Dropbox Paper product can even serve as an editor for those who dislike Word or Google Docs.

 Their Soapbox product helps teams create professional videos, fast, and their hosting platform lets you add in-video links and CTAs.
 As an online video collaboration tool, it provides your team with one single location to create, edit, save, and share videos.

-Use the Right Communication Tools
+5. Use the Right Team Communication Tools